wcolwellcol/Mod3Chall/README.md

 # Mod3Chall
-Repo for Week 3 Challenge of Fintech Course
+Repo for Week 3 Challenge of Fintech Course in which I attempt to identify arbitrage opportunities over a months long span in 2018.
+This is retroactive calculation and not actionable insight, but is still interesting to look at.

 ---
 ## Technologies
 This code was written using Python 3.7.13.
+I found it very helpful to work in jupyter notebooks as it is nearly a necessity to be able to run segmented parts of the code.
+However, one could accomplish this goal using other technologies or choose to not even do so whatsoever.

 My OS is Ventura 13.2.1 though it should be fine on most others.
 Note that the CLI in any screenshots may look different on different OSs.
 I used conda to manage all of my packages.
 Packages used: